Roles and Responsibilities

 Eligibility

-Eligibility for credential programs is determined by the ESE Academic Advisor, based on the credentials candidates already hold and by the requirements of their employing school districts.
+Eligibility for credential programs is determined by the ESE Credential Program Advisor, based on the credentials candidates already hold and by the requirements of their employing school districts.
 To apply to the Ventura County Teacher Induction Consortium, candidates must meet the following minimum eligibility requirements:

 • Hold a California Preliminary Multiple Subject, Single Subject, and/or Education Specialist credential.